roeib/JavaScript-snippets/README.md

-#  How can we freeze an object
+# How We Can Freeze an Object

 ```javascript